Best Secured Credit Cards in Canada for 2026

 What is a secured credit card?

-Secured credit cards are spending tools designed for newcomers, recovering debtors, and other non-traditional borrowers with poor credit.
+Secured credit cards are spending tools designed for newcomers, debtors in recovery, and other non-traditional borrowers with poor credit.

 How secured credit cards work

 If you get approved for a secured credit card, you must provide a security deposit to receive it.
 The size of your deposit doubles as your card’s available credit limit – deposit $50, and you can only spend up to $50.
-Deposit $1,000 and you’ll have up to $1,000 of spending power, and so on.
+Deposit $1,000, and you’ll have up to $1,000 in spending power and so on.

 A security deposit eliminates any financial risks for your credit card issuer.
 If you don’t pay your credit card statements on time, the company will cancel your card and keep your deposit.
 That’s why you can only spend as much as you pay for the card in the first place.